 The rest of her family is the same way.
 Even though both her parents are diabetic, they still eat dessert.
 "I think my whole family is sugar-addicted," Scalia says.

 Most doctors would disagree with Scalia's assessment.
-"The idea that people are addicted to sugar is nonsense," says Dr. Richard Surwit, vice chair of psychology and an expert on the management of obesity and diabetes at Duke University Medical Center.
+"The idea that people are addicted to sugar is nonsense," says Dr. Richard Surwit, professor emeritus at Duke University School of Medicine and an expert on the management of obesity and diabetes.
 "People eat sugar because it tastes good.
 To call them addicts is ridiculous."

-Karen Miller Kovach, registered dietitian and chief scientist for Weight Watchers International, explains the confusion: "She's using the word 'addiction' in a popular sense.
+Karen Miller Kovach, registered dietitian and chief scientist for WW (formerly Weight Watchers International), explains the confusion: "She's using the word 'addiction' in a popular sense.
 The definition of an addiction is that there are demonstrable and predictable physical symptoms that occur upon withdrawal of the substance.
 There has never been anything like that associated with sugar.
 The basis for what she's feeling is not physical.
 Good science doesn't support the idea of sugar being an addictive substance."

 Maybe not, but some recent studies on rats have shown that sugar or sweet substitutes can have an effect similar to that of addictive drugs like cocaine, and that under certain circumstances, rats can become sugar dependent.
 Such studies have not been shown in humans, however.

 The irritability you might experience when you are very hungry and your blood sugar drops is different from what a smoker or a coffee drinker goes through in the absence of nicotine or caffeine.
 You might reach for a candy bar to quell your craving, but a turkey sandwich, a handful of smoked almonds, some soup and crackers, or any number of other non-sugary snacks could also satisfy your physical hunger.
 Your body doesn't need those Junior Mints -- but try telling your mind that.